 Hotel Saturnia & International is a four-star superior hotel located in Calle Larga XXII Marzo, in the centre of Venice.
 If the name does not say enough, all you need to know is that it is the wide street that connects St. Mark's square with the Accademia area.
 Housed in a patrician palace with typical Venetian forms and dating back to the fourteenth century, Hotel Saturnia overlooks the beautiful street full of boutiques of haute couture's biggest names.
 For art lovers, the Accademia Art Galleries and the museums of St. Mark's square - with Doge's Palace topping the list - are nearby, as well as the Peggy Guggenheim Collection.
 A visit to the La Fenice Theatre is unavoidable, and just a one minute walk from the hotel.

 While on the one hand it can be defined as a boutique hotel, on the other hand it is a family-run establishment.
 The hotel's history is the one of hoteliers by vocation like the Serandrei family, who have run the hotel for four generations.
-All began in 1908 when the first lady of the house Zoe Lustig, of Jewish-Hungarian origin, and her husband Ugo Serandrei who was born in Pisa and Venetian by adoption, opened a small guesthouse with a dozen rooms.
+All began in 1908 when the first lady of the house Zoe Lustig, of Jewish-Hungarian origin, and her husband Ugo Serandrei who was born in Pisa and Venetian by adoption, opened a small guesthouse with eight rooms.
 The great-grandmother is remembered by her grandchildren (today active in the family business) as a woman with great charisma: the first of many examples of careful and courageous management.

 The name of the hotel was initially Hotel Internazionale, but in the Twenties was changed to Saturnia & Internazionale.
 The first significant breakthrough was made by Renzo Serandrei, the son of Ugo and Zoe, and the current owner’s father.
 He turned the small guesthouse into a four-star accommodation, and started to think the hotel as a place of history and tradition.
 The Fifties were full of important guests: Saturnia's bar known as Ciro's Bar served intellectuals of the caliber of Simone de Beauvoir and Jean-Paul Sartre, just a few among its most loyal customers that could be seen sitting at its tables.
 Later on, in 1963, La Caravella Restaurant was born as integral part of the hotel, known from the origins for being one of the best restaurants in all Venice.